Autism Friendly Museums on the East Coast

 1. The New Children’s Museum (West Hartford, CT)

-– Programs: Special sensory-friendly events and early openings for families with children on the autism spectrum.
+Programs: Special sensory-friendly events and early openings for families with autistic children.

-These museums have tailored their programs and environments to be more inclusive and supportive of visitors with autism, ensuring a positive and enriching experience for all families.
+These museums have tailored their programs and environments to be more inclusive and supportive of autistic visitors, ensuring a positive and enriching experience for all families.

 Share: